How to Move to Another Country in 10 EASY Steps (May 2023 Edition)

 Your driving licence is another important thing to renew before moving abroad.

-Once you become resident in another country, you may need to exchange your old licence for a local one within a certain number of days from the date when you officially become resident.
-For example, it’s 90 days in Portugal.
+Once you become resident in another country, you may need to exchange your old licence for a local one within a certain number of days.

 Bank cards